Illustration by Diego Blanco

 However, if you’ve ever done research on influencer marketing, you know the web is filled with contradicting and confusing information on this topic.
 The strategies for finding and hiring influencers are often difficult to navigate and the benefits of using influencers aren’t always exactly clear.

 The good news: Statistics and data can help you make sense of it all.
-This guide to influencer marketing statistics in 2021 will dig into the up-to-date numbers, explain what they mean, and even share some expert insight around the future of influencer marketing.
+This guide to influencer marketing trends will dig into the up-to-date numbers, explain what they mean, and even share some expert insight around the future of influencer marketing.

 - What brands can achieve with influencer marketing